 Fulfillment: The process of filling orders.
 Fulfillment firms usually provide storage, pick, pack, and ship services for publishers.
 A company can also offer file creation, storage, and delivery to online retailers or e-books.
 Could also be called Digital Distributor.

-Imprint: An imprint is a trade name used by a publisher to identify a line of books or a publishing branch within the publishing organization.
+Imprint: An imprint is a publishing house trade name used by a publisher to identify a line of books or a publishing branch within the publishing organization.
 An imprint is distinguished from a corporate name in that it does not represent an entity with a corporate life of its own.
 The imprint appears on all books produced in the line.
 Imprints are optional and not required.

 ISBN (International Standard Book Number): A unique 13-digit number provided by your country’s ISBN agency and assigned by the publisher to identify a particular format, edition, and publisher of a book.
 ISBNs are used worldwide as a unique identifier for each book title/format combination.
 They are used to simplify the distribution and purchase of books throughout the global supply chain.